-- " Domain 1: Building Data Capacity: Data Collection, Management, Sharing, and Use - " Domain 2: Community Supports: Strengthening Services that Address the Social Drivers of Health - " Domain 3: Engaging in CalAIM through Medi-Cal Managed Care - Domain 4: ECM: Strengthening Care for ECM "Population of Focus"

-- " Domain 5: Promoting Health Equity

-- " Domain 6: Supporting Cross-Sector Partnerships

-- " Domain 7: Workforce
+- Domain 1: Building Data Capacity: Data Collection, Management, Sharing, and Use - Domain 2: Community Supports: Strengthening Services that Address the Social Drivers of Health - " Domain 3: Engaging in CalAIM through Medi-Cal Managed Care - " Domain 4: ECM: Strengthening Care for ECM "Population of Focus" - " Domain 5: Promoting Health Equity - " Domain 6: Supporting Cross-Sector Partnerships - " Domain 7: Workforce

-Each domain listed above must also incorporate a focus on rural communities to ensure providers in those vulnerable areas receive comprehensive technical support.
+Each domain listed above must also incorporate a focus on rural communities to support technical assistance and capacity building in rural and frontier areas, which are typically underserved or have limited provider capacity.

-The Round Three TA Marketplace Vendor application window opened in October 2023.
-In Round Three, 13 new TA Vendors were approved for offerings across all seven TA Domains.
-Additionally, six existing TA Vendors were newly approved to expand service offerings.
-A total of 141 new Off-the-Shelf TA Projects were added across 22 TA Vendors.
-Round Three Vendors and projects approved during Round Three were added to the Marketplace in January 2024.
-As of DY 20-Q1 there are 396 approved off-the-shelf projects and 92 vendors approved to provide hands-on TA projects.
-The Round Four Vendor procurement opened April 1, 2024, and closed on April 30, 2024.
+As of DY 20-Q2 there are 396 approved off-the-shelf projects and 92 vendors approved to provide hands-on TA projects.
+The Round Four TA Marketplace Vendor application window opened April 1, 2024, and closed on April 30, 2024.
+In Round Four, 25 new TA Vendors were approved for offerings across all seven TA Domains.
+Additionally, 19 existing TA Vendors were newly approved to expand service offerings.
+A total of 127 new Off-the-Shelf TA Projects were added.
+Round Four Vendors and projects approved during DY 20-Q2 will be added to the Marketplace in July 2024.

-During DY 20-Q1 DHCS and the TPA worked to procure On-Demand Resources to make available through the TA Marketplace beginning with two resources: 1) "CalAIM Navigator" and 2) "Medi-Cal Managed Care 101."
-The vendor proposals submitted during the procurement period were reviewed and DHCS and the TPA met with selected vendors.
-The On-Demand Resources are expected to be made available through the PATH TA Marketplace website in DY 20-Q2.
+During DY 20-Q2 DHCS and the TPA worked to procure "On-Demand Resources" to make available through the TA Marketplace: 1) "CalAIM 101" and 2) "ECM 101."
+The vendor proposals submitted during the procurement period were reviewed by DHCS and the TPA.
+The On-Demand Resources are expected to be made available through the PATH TA Marketplace website in DY 20-Q3.
 Additional On-Demand Resources are planned to be procured and made available throughout DY 20.